-2. All training as outlined herein will be conducted live, or by video of a previously conducted live training, and last at least two hours.
+2. All training as outlined herein will be conducted live or by video.
 Said training shall be administered within sixty (60) days of being hired, promoted, or elected, and will be coordinated by the Sheriff's designated Training Coordinator.

-3. All employees receiving said training will sign an acknowledgment or attendance at the training, which will be maintained by the Sheriff's Training Coordinator, and a copy placed in each employees personnel file.
+3. All employees receiving said training will sign an acknowledgment or attendance at the training, which will be maintained by the Sheriff's Training Coordinator.

 VI.
-Provisions for Reporting and Investigating Discrimination or Harassment

-1. Employees, potential employees, and any person holding a position of employment in the Office of the Sheriff, may make a complaint of discrimination or retaliation to any supervisor employed by the Office of the Sheriff or to the Office of the Sheriff Department of Human Resources.
+Provisions for Reporting and Investigating Discrimination or Harassment the Office of the Sheriff, may make a complaint of discrimination or retaliation to any supervisor employed by the Office of the Sheriff or to the Office of the Sheriff Department of Human Resources.